CirroBuild/FrostiDocs/docs/operations/capacity-planning.md

 **Records per partition**

-The number of records per partition should factor into the partitioning strategy (`DAY`, `MONTH`, `YEAR`).
+The number of records per partition should factor into the partitioning strategy (`YEAR`, `MONTH`, `DAY`, `HOUR`).
 Having too many records per partition or having too few records per partition and having query operations across too many partitions has the result of slower query times.
 A general guideline is that roughly between 1 million and 100 million records is optimal per partition.

 ### Choosing a schema